Services & advice

 - Terms & conditions

 Builders and suppliers across Queensland are experiencing extreme supply problems with many building materials and trades.
 This is having an impact on the progress of building works as well as causing a significant increase in costs.

 A number of factors have come together to create a “perfect storm”.

-- A sudden surge in demand created by the HomeBuilder grant, a spike in interstate migration and relaxed mortgage lending criteria, all in an environment of continued low interest rates
+- A local surge in demand created by the HomeBuilder grant, a spike in interstate migration, and relaxed mortgage lending criteria, in an environment of low interest rates.